 easy ways to learn

-• Take a road trip with friends or family, or even just explore your own city.
+• Go on a road trip with friends or family, or explore new areas in your own city.

-• When you travel, you open yourself up to new ideas and experiences
+• Traveling introduces you to new ideas and experiences.

 benefits of traveling